 In today’s legal environment, almost all settlements are reached with a confidentiality clause attached.
 Therefore, most cases cannot be publicly discussed or the amount of settlement stated.
 Only cases, which go to trial and have a verdict reached, can be used in our listing.

 We are proud to have recovered millions of FELA awards in much needed compensation for injured railroaders in a wide variety of cases including:

 - Frank Aloi vs. Union Pacific RR, during which a Denver, Colorado jury returned a verdict of $6 million in damages, at the time the highest FELA jury award in history.

 - Norfolk & Western Railway Company v.
-Ayers, in which the firm represented the BLET as amicus curiae before the Supreme Court of the United States in a landmark 2003 decision which protected injured railroad workers and completely thwarted an attempt by the railroad industry to undermine their employees’ rights under the FELA.
+Ayers, in which the firm represented the Brotherhood of Locomotive Engineers (BLET) as amicus curiae before the Supreme Court of the United States in a landmark 2003 decision which protected injured railroad workers and completely thwarted an attempt by the railroad industry to undermine their employees’ rights under the FELA.